nishidy/cpee/README.md

 `cpee` has git-log-like feature to read the past logs you copied by giving subcommand `read` or `show`.
 You can get only head of the log by `head`.
 Several functions help you not to forget leaving logs, etc.

+The root diretories containing copied files has the sudo hash value calcurated by summing all the hash values of files under it.
+Thus, the sudo hash value of directories should be same if the files under it are not changed.

+You can see the subcommands supported by cpee with help subcommand or --help option.